Gender Pay Reporting

 This is again highlighted by looking at the mean hourly pay gap split by full time and part time staff.

-The result for full time employees is largely driven by the number of women in management and senior management roles who are in the main full time.
-The hourly rates of pay for part-time work tend to be lower than for full-time work and, with such a high percentage of women working part-time, has this year resulted in an increased pay gap.
+The result for full time employees is largely driven by the number of female employees in management and senior management roles who are in the main full time.
+The hourly rates of pay for part-time work tend to be lower than for full-time staff and, with a higher percentage of female staff working part-time, this year showed part time males earning marginally more than part time female staff in this period.

 The Median Gender Pay Gap